jacob-swanson/personal-site/src/privacy.md

 ## Contact Me

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me.
+If you have any questions or suggestions about this privacy policy, do not hesitate to contact me.